Jimbly/LD50/README.md

   Need to adjust first experience so that a stupid player can finish at least one ship to learn the ropes!
   JK did not discover you could place things such that you get a miss - kept just choosing small pieces
 Polish:
+  Simplify UI - hide high scores completely initially, otherwise have toggle to show them?
+Auto-show when you get over X points?
+     Hide everything except the top and a single hole at first!
   Slide new ships in/out
   Perfect!
 Great!
 Good! popups upon completing ship Animate time ticking up/down